Grant and Funding - Frequently Asked Questions

 There are three ways to receive a grant:

 1) Through responding to a Request for Application (RFA) -- This is the most common way FFAR works.
-When FFAR determines that a program would benefit from a broad solicitation of expertise from variety of organizations, FFAR issues an RFA to solicit grant applications.
+When FFAR determines that a program would benefit from a broad solicitation of expertise from a variety of organizations, FFAR issues an RFA to solicit grant applications.

 2) By competing for a Challenge Prize -- In the case of a particular information or technological need, FFAR may design a challenge prize competition in which one or several applicants are awarded funding based on a developed concept or technology.